William BOKON

 one power stroke occurs during each four strokes or two

-revolutions of the crankshaft, requiring a relatively large number
+revolutions of the crankshaft, requiring a relatively large

-undesirable air pollutants, commonly known as smog.
+oxides and other undesirable air pollutants, commonly known as

 SUMMARY OF THE INVENTION